kaltokri/just-the-docs-test/docs/plugins/write-your-own.md

 ### Class: Plugin

 Base class for all plugins.
-Needs to be implemented inside the commands.py file (see below).<br/>
+Needs to be implemented inside the commands.py file (see below).

 You have access to the following class variables:
 * self.plugin_name: Plugin name ("sample")
 * self.plugin_version: Plugin version ("1.0")